Who is Charles Harmon?

 - I’m working on this site (very slowly – April 2017) so some of the links/pages might be removed or changed location.

-- I manage this site about people with dementia and Alzheimer’s disease.
+- This site of mine is about people with dementia and Alzheimer’s disease.
 Do you have a story to tell?

 - I’ve gone on two African safaris with Safari Kay.

-- I recently taken down my astronomy blog because I sold the domain name.
+- My astronomy blog was taken down because I sold the domain name.

-- I recently removed about 700 posts from my Wish Good Luck site -thanks to Google penalizing that site, possibly because I had a link in an article to a bingo site in the UK.
+- Removed about 700 posts from my Wish Good Luck site -thanks to Google penalizing that site.
 Google, as is typical, never said what the problem was and halted my AdSense on the site.

-- I’m showcasing old comics and ads on my comic nostalgia website.
+- See some old comics and ads on my comic nostalgia website.

-- I put up a new site about India.
+- I put up a site about India.

 That’s a very brief list of some of the things I have done.
 Not enough, but I gained a LOT of experience and knowledge in the process.